-The NSRKC assessment model suggest higher crab abundance during the 1976-1990s period.
+The NSRKC assessment model suggests higher crab abundance than observed during the 1976-1990s period.
 The model deals with this issue by including survey q (q < 1), or the model assumes the NMFS trawl surveys underestimated NSRKC abundance.
 However, this assumption is arbitrary, which is also affected by other model configurations.
-For instance, when M = 0.18 is assumed for all length classes, the model suggests that survey q for NMFS is greater than 1.0, or that the NMFS trawl surveys overestimated NSRKC abundance (Model 21.1).
-This indicates the trawl surveys overestimated NSRKC abundance (NPFMC 2022).
+For instance, when M = 0.18 is assumed for all length classes, the model suggests that survey q for NMFS is greater than 1.0 (NPFMC 2022).

 Alternatively, assuming the NMFS survey q to be 1.0 resulted in ADF&G trawl survey q greater than 1.0 (i.e., trawl survey overestimates abundance), even though ADF&G trawl survey area is generally smaller than NMFS and NOAA NBS survey areas.

 This model fitting issue was also influenced by input sample sizes for size-shell compositions.
 Increasing the input sample size resulted in the model estimating lower abundance.
 Reducing the input sample sizes improved model fit to the trawl survey data but caused lower fit to size-shell composition data (NPFMC 2012, 2013, 2015).
 Alternative model weighting methods (e.g., Francis 2012) have been tried, but those did not improve model fit.